Tom-PIT/Connected.Docs/en/Logistics/Documents/Issues.md

 ![Attachments section](../Assets/ReceiveAttachments.png "Attachments section")

 You can upload any relevant file—such as delivery notes, transport documents, photos, or supporting records.
 All attached files remain stored together with the document and can be reviewed at any time.

 ---

+## Notes

+Each document includes a **Notes** section where you can enter any comments or additional information related to the transaction.
+Notes are saved together with the document and remain visible both in draft and committed versions.

+---